jonatas/ideia.me/resume.md

 * Research and development of trading strategies for financial markets: from quantitative indicators to fully automated trading strategies experiencing CME, Forex, BMF and Bovespa markets.
 * BigData manipulation

-Familiar with frameworks like: AngularJS, HandleBars, Backbone, HighCharts, JQuery, Undercore, d3.
+Familiar with frameworks like: AngularJS, HandleBars, Backbone, HighCharts, JQuery, Underscore, d3.
 Adopted coffeescript instead of javascript in all the projects as possible.

-Uses Test driven development (TestUnit, JUnit) and Behavior driven development (RSpec, cucumber) to develop since 2007.
+Uses Test driven development (TestUnit, JUnit) and Behavior driven development RSpec, cucumber) to develop since 2007.

 # Technologies summary